-The oral biology program is restricted to Pediatric Dentistry Residents who are completing their training at the UT College of Medicine and UTMC.
-The program's curriculum is designed specific to each Dental Resident and students should consult with their advisor to create their specific plan of study
+The oral biology program is restricted to Pediatric Dentistry Residents who are completing their training at the University of Toledo, College of Medicine & Life Sciences and UTMC.
+The program's curriculum is designed specific to each Dental Resident and students should consult with their advisor to create their specific Plan of Study.